pntso/ServiceNodes/README.md

 > **Remember:** You need at least 100.000 PAN and native coins for each blockchain that you want to serve!

-Please reach out to the team if you need help getting the required amounts.
+Please reach out to the team if you need help getting the required amounts of PAN.

 The log output of the Service Node is then available at `/var/log/pantos/service-node.log` for the web server and `/var/log/pantos/service-node-worker.log` for the worker process that asynchronously submits transfer requests to the blockchain networks.